nixworks/public/news/2006/07/23/README.md

 ##### earthquake
 ### [ An "'earthquake"' of 6.1 magnitude off the coast of Gorontalo province on the Indonesian island of Sulawesi prompts warnings of a possible tsunami. ](/news/2006/07/23/an-earthquake-of-6-1-magnitude-off-the-coast-of-gorontalo-province-on-the-indonesian-island-of-sulawesi-prompts-warnings-of-a-possible.md)
-_Context: Indonesia, earthquake, tsunami, Gorontalo, Sulawesi island_
+_Context: Indonesia, Sulawesi island, earthquake, Gorontalo, tsunami_

 ##### suicide bomb
 ### [ A suicide bomb explosion kills at least 26 people in a busy market in Sadr City, a predominantly Shi'a district of Baghdad. ](/news/2006/07/23/a-suicide-bomb-explosion-kills-at-least-26-people-in-a-busy-market-in-sadr-city-a-predominantly-shi-a-district-of-baghdad.md)
-_Context: Shi'a, Baghdad, Sadr City, suicide bomb_
+_Context: Sadr City, Baghdad, suicide bomb, Shi'a_

 ## [Previous Day...](/news/2006/07/22/index.md)